Riemannian Zeroth-Order Gradient Estimation with Structure-Preserving Metrics for Geodesically Incomplete Manifolds: Introduction

+While existing analyses of Riemannian zeroth-order optimization establish convergence guarantees under various algorithms and assumptions \citep{Chattopadhyay2015Powell,Fong2019DFO,Wang2022GW,wang2022convergence,Maass2022Tracking,nguyen2023stochastic,li2023stochastic,Li2023RASA,wang2023sharp,He2024Accelerated,Wang2023,goyens2024registration,zhou2025inexact,Ochoa2025Hybrid}, a fundamental yet often overlooked issue arises from the \textbf{local} nature of the exponential map (or, more generally, retractions).
 In practice, Riemannian zeroth-order methods often endow $\mathcal{M}$ with an \emph{Euclidean} metric $g_E$ by viewing it as a submanifold of an ambient Euclidean space $\RR^n$ and inheriting the metric from the embedding.
 This setting helps simplify numerical computations, but it has a \textbf{fundamental limitation}: the inherited Euclidean metric $g_E$ may not be \emph{geodesically complete}.
 Specifically, for a point $p \in \mathcal{M}$, the exponential map $\exp_p$ is not necessary globally defined over the entire tangent space $T_p \mathcal{M}$.
 Consequently, a randomly sampled tangent vector $v \in T_p\mathcal{M}$ may fall outside the domain of $\exp_p$, making $\exp_p(v)$ \textbf{undefined}.
 Theoretically, one could instead begin with a \emph{geodesically complete} metric, under which the exponential map $\exp: T\mathcal{M} \to \mathcal{M}$ is globally defined on the full tangent bundle $T\mathcal{M}$.
 The Nomizu-Ozeki theorem \citep{nomizu1961existence,lee2018introduction} guarantees the existence of such a complete metric on any smooth manifold without boundary.
 Then by applying the Nash embedding theorem \citep{nash1956imbedding}, one could, in principle, obtain an equivalent geodesically complete Euclidean metric, allowing direct application of existing convergence analyses. \textbf{However}, the constructive proof of Nash’s theorem is numerically nontrivial, making it infeasible for practical optimization algorithms.

 This challenge motivates us to consider the following natural question:

 To answer this question, we need to develop a Riemannian zeroth-order optimization algorithm for a given metric $g$ that may not be geodesically complete, yet remains capable of finding a stationary point.
 Our contributions are outlined in the following subsection.